Coined Quantum Walks on Complex Networks for Quantum Computers: Introduction

-Research on the circuit implementation of quantum walks has made progress in recent years~\cite{singh2021quantum,bhavsar2024coined,huerta2020quantum, acasiete2020implementation,wing2023circuit,wing2025circuit,razzoli2024efficient, loke2012efficient,loke2017efficient,nzongani2023quantum, portugal2025efficient, chakraborty2025continuous, PhysRevA.110.052215}.
-In the domain of the CTQWs, implementations have traditionally focused on regular structures such as complete graphs or hypercube lattices.
-However, recent works have begun to extend these frameworks to dynamics on complex networks~\cite{nzongani2023quantum, portugal2025efficient, chakraborty2025continuous}.
+Research on the circuit implementation of quantum walks has made progress in recent years~\cite{singh2021quantum,bhavsar2024coined,huerta2020quantum, acasiete2020implementation,wing2023circuit,wing2025circuit,razzoli2024efficient, loke2012efficient,loke2017efficient, nzongani2023quantum, portugal2025efficient, chakraborty2025continuous, PhysRevA.110.052215}.
+In the domain of the CTQWs, implementations have traditionally focused on regular structures such as fully connected networks or hypercube lattices.
+However, recent works have begun to extend these frameworks to dynamics on complex networks~\cite{portugal2025efficient, chakraborty2025continuous}.
 Regarding the DTQWs, two primary approaches have been extensively studied.
 The first is Szegedy’s walk~\cite{Szegedy_walk}, which encodes quantum dynamics utilizing transition matrices derived from Markov chains.
-This model is inherently adaptable to general graphs and has been applied to various network algorithms~\cite{paparo2013quantum,casares2022qfold,ye2023vqne}.
+This model is inherently adaptable to general networks and has been applied to various network algorithms~\cite{paparo2013quantum,casares2022qfold,ye2023vqne}.
 In contrast, the second approach is the coined quantum walk~\cite{10.5555/1070432.1070590}.
-The coined quantum walks have mainly focused on regular graph structures~\cite{acasiete2020implementation, loke2012efficient, wing2023circuit}.
-Although recent studies have explored coined walks on network structures~\cite{singh2021quantum, bhavsar2024coined}, these implementations are typically limited to specific topologies, such as star graphs or regular ring lattices.
+The coined quantum walks have mainly focused on regular network structures~\cite{acasiete2020implementation, loke2012efficient, wing2023circuit}.
+Although recent studies have explored coined walks on network structures~\cite{singh2021quantum, bhavsar2024coined}, these implementations are typically limited to specific topologies, such as star networks or regular ring lattices.
 Consequently, establishing a systematic and resource-efficient circuit architecture applicable to arbitrary complex networks remains an open challenge.